Your first Django project!

 Note: in your directory structure, you will also see your myvenv directory that we created before.

 manage.py is a script that helps with management of the site.
-With it we will be able (amongst other things) to start a web server on our computer without installing anything else.
+With it we will be able (among other things) to start a web server on our computer without installing anything else.

 The settings.py file contains the configuration of your website.